HautechAI/agents/docs/tools/remind_me.md

 Usage
 - Tool name: `remindMeTool`
 - Input: `{ delayMs: number >= 0, note: string }`
-- Effect: schedules a system message `{ kind: 'system', content: note, info: { reason: 'reminded' } }` back to the originating agent/thread.
+- Effect: schedules a user message with text `You asked me to remind you: {note}` back to the originating agent/thread.

 Notes
 - In-memory timers drive delivery; persistence to Postgres records scheduled reminders.